makeabilitylab/physcomp/arduino/led-on.md

 ### Full video walkthrough

+Here's a full video walkthrough of wrapping the resistor around the LED anode leg, wiring the circuit to 5V and GND, and then switching from the 5V to the 3.3V supply.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/47DH_Odi068" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### How can we determine the current through the circuit?